 How much demographic information is available on Google Analytics?

 Google Analytics has a wealth of free information about the different demographics who visit your website.

-This data is collected mainly from people who are logged in to a Google account and from third-party DoubleClick cookies (user tracking cookies).
+This data is collected mainly from people who are logged in to a Google account plus from additional third-party cookies and app data.

 Each Google account has a lot of pre-set personal information, such as age and gender.
 Google can identify any users who are logged in while they are browsing a website which has Google Analytics running in the background.
 They can then collectively associate the users’ personal information with their website sessions.
 Users can be signed into a Google account when using any of the following:

 - And many more…

 Android and iPhone Apps can also pass on user information to Google Analytics through their advertising channels.
 This is a surprise to many people and has led to experts saying that free apps aren’t really free as you pay for them with your personal information.

 The above chart shows the average percentage of demographic data available for our clients’ highest traffic volume UK websites.
 The amount of data available is slightly less for business-to-business websites and slightly more for business-to-consumer websites.
 On average, 67% of user demographics is known.

 What type of demographic information is available in Google Analytics?